filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 For each message you will be able to see key information like the _GasLimit_, the _GasFeeCap_ and the _GasPremium_ values, explained above.

-In order to avoid messages from getting stuck in the local pool, it is possible to adjust the [Lotus Miner fees in the configuration](miner-configuration.md) and use [additional control addresses for _WindowPoSts_](miner-wallets.md).
-Stuck messages can be replaced with the procedure explained below.
+In order to avoid messages from staying long periods in the pool when they are sent, it is possible to adjust the [Lotus Miner fees in the configuration](miner-configuration.md) and use [additional control addresses for _WindowPoSts_](miner-wallets.md).
+Existing messages can be replaced at any time with the procedure explained below.

-## Replacing messages in the messages pool
+## Replacing messages in the pool

 You can replace messages in the pool by pushing a new message with the same `Nonce` that has a **new `GasPremium` that is at least 25% larger than that of the original message**.
 To this effect, the easiest is to use: